google-deepmind/mujoco/doc/overview.rst

 Now if everything went well (i.e., "myfloatingbody" was indeed a floating body), qposadr and qveladr are the addresses in qpos and qvel where the data for our floating body/joint lives.
-The position data is 7 numbers (3D position followed by unit quaternion) while the velocity data is 6 numbers (3D linear velocity followed by 3D angular velocity).
+The position data is 7 numbers (3D position followed by unit quaternion) while the velocity data is 6 numbers (3D linear velocity followed by 3D angular velocity, both in the body frame).
 These numbers can now be set to the desired pose and velocity of the body.